iBreaker/vimrc/README.markdown

         |___/ .__/|_| |_|____/        \_/  |_|_| |_| |_|
             |_|

-spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].
+Breaker's vimrc is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].

 It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.